kanboard/documentation/content/en/v1/plugins/helpers.md

 }
 ```

-Register your helper class:
+Register Your Helper Class:

 ```php
 $this->helper->register('myHelper', '\Kanboard\Plugin\MyPlugin\Helper\MyHelper');
 ```

-Using your helper from a template:
+Using Your Helper in a Template:

 ```php
 <p>